 ColorOS 6 has added the “cold storage” function that uses AI’s intelligent algorithm to automatically learn the user’s usage habits in the background and kills the process by intelligently “freezing” functions that are not commonly used so that popularly used apps are still available when they are reopened on the user interface.

 So far as animation is concerned, it forms one of the main innovations introduced in ColorOS.
-Users can now display the animation that the software is working on, the transition animation that opens and closes the software by using a transition style similar to Apple’s iOS while sliding.
+Users can now display the animation that the software is working on.
+This transition animation opens and closes the software by using a transition style similar to Apple’s iOS while sliding.
 The fonts on ColorOS 6 have also been redesigned with a total of five models being designed to be made officially available to users next year.
 As for the official launch of Color OS 6, however, it seems that users still have to wait for at least a year.